tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * Once the JSON is pinned to IPFS, a transaction is created via MetaMask that calls the `copyrightWork` or `openSourceWork` functions on the `CryptoRight` contract, passing in the `reference_uri` we generated.

-Now it's time to demonstrate using the frontend by creating sample copyright.
+Now it's time to demonstrate using the front end by creating sample copyright.

 First, navigate to your [Pinata Account Page](https://pinata.cloud/account), and copy over your API key and Secret API key into the corresponding fields in the form.